tu2-atmanand/task-board-docs/docs/Advanced/HowToContributeToTranslations.md

 {: .note }
 > ✅ : Means the language has been properly integrated and human reviewed.
 >
-> 🚧 : Means the language is either haven't been integrated, or its machine generated or is under development.
+> 🤖 : Means the language is machine generated and haven't been human reviewed yet.
 >
-> 🤖 : Means the language is machine generated and haven't been human reviewed yet.
+> 🚧 : Means the language is either haven't been integrated, or is under development.

+{: .new-title }
+> NOTE
+>
+> This table might not always show the latest status about the translation languages and even the ✅ marked languages might be missing some translations when new version are released.

 ## How to Update existing Language content

 > This is a very straight forward method.

-**STEP 1** : If you have already updated downloaded your language translation file using following setting, then move on to the next step : [Update language translations](../How_To/HowToUseGlobalSettings.md#update-language-translation)
+**STEP 1** : If you have already downloaded your language translation file using following setting, then move on to the next step : [Update language translations](../How_To/HowToUseGlobalSettings.md#update-language-translation)

 **STEP 2** : Go inside the plugin's language config folder using your system file explorer.
 Usually the config folder will be inside `.obsidian/plugin/task-board/locales`.
+This `.obsidian` hidden folder will be present inside your vault folder (you might need to enable some option in your system file explorer to see this folder).
 Now open the file with your language code in any text editor.
 For example, if you language is Czech, then find your language code from the above table.
-In this example the code is 'cs', hence the file name will be `cs.json`.
+In this example the code is '**cs**', hence the file name will be `cs.json`.

 **STEP 3** : Now whichever string you want to edit, find that string and simply edit it.